Description

 - PoC Data Cleaning Collaboration Screenshot (June 2025) (Image) Screenshot from Microsoft Teams showing collaborative communication with a Business School colleague during the Proof of Concept data-cleaning phase.
 Demonstrates how discrepancies were discussed, clarified, and actioned in real time.
 Shared with the colleague's consent; anonymisation not required.

-- LMS Project Group Meeting Notes (October 2025) (Screenshot) Example of structured, agenda-linked notes produced during DEPP meetings.
+- LMS Project Group Meeting Notes (October 2025) (Screenshot) Example of structured, agenda-linked notes produced during the DEPP meetings.
 Demonstrates learning from colleagues' communication practices and the application of accessible formatting principles.
 Shared with the consent of project leads; anonymisation not required.

 - Digital Education Platform Project (DEPP) ICT Department Presentation (2024) (PDF) Presentation delivered to ICT colleagues outlining milestones, testing processes, and feedback mechanisms — demonstrating cross-departmental communication and facilitation.